Kiailandi/bash_is_love/README.md

-pomodoro | *start a pomodoro session with break afterwards* showpkg | *search packages by name* watchbattery | *monitor battery level and charge/discharge rate*
+pomodoro | *start a pomodoro session with break afterwards* showpkg | *search packages by name* watchbattery | *monitor battery level and charge/discharge rate* spaceweight | *tells you the weight of each file in a folder*

 **Feel free to contribute!**